Terms & Conditions of Trade

 (c) Nothing in this clause prevents the party’s attending mediation as a form of alternative dispute resolution if both parties agree.

-13. MISCELLANEOUS
+14. MISCELLANEOUS

-(a) Governing Law: This agreement is governed by the laws of New Zealand and the New Zealand Courts have jurisdiction.
+(a) Governing Law: This Agreement is governed by the laws of New Zealand, and the New Zealand Courts have jurisdiction.

-(b) Force majeure: No failure or omission by any party to carry out or observe any of the terms or conditions of this agreement will, except as expressly provided to the contrary in this agreement, give rise to any claim against the party in question or be deemed a breach of this agreement if such failure or omission arises from any cause reasonably beyond the control of such party, provided that this clause will not extend to excuse the consequences of insolvency, financial difficulty or the non- payment of monies due.
+(b) Force majeure: No failure or omission by any party to carry out or observe any of the terms or conditions of this Agreement will, except as expressly provided to the contrary in this Agreement, give rise to any claim against the party in question or be deemed a breach of this Agreement if such failure or omission arises from any cause reasonably beyond the control of such party, provided that this clause will not extend to excuse the consequences of insolvency, financial difficulty or the non-payment of monies due.

 (c) Notices: Notices, communications, documents or demands required to be made or served pursuant to this Agreement shall be in writing and signed by the party giving the notice.
-Notices shall be sent to the applicable party’s registered address, address set out this Agreement, which may be updated from time to time by a party by sending written notice to the other parties.
+Notices shall be sent to the applicable party’s registered address, address set out in this Agreement, which may be updated from time to time by a party by sending written notice to the other parties.
 Any notice or document shall be deemed to be duly given or made if delivered by hand, when so delivered; if sent by post, on the fifth working day following posting; if communicated by facsimile or email, when transmitted to the recipient's last known facsimile number and/or email address, provided that the sender does not receive any indication of incomplete transmission.

 (d) Severance: If any provision of this Agreement is found to be illegal, invalid, or unenforceable, that provision shall be read down to the extent necessary and reasonable in all circumstances to give it a valid operation or partial character.
 If any provision cannot be so read down, that provision will be void and severable and the remaining provisions will not in any way be affected or impaired.

-(e) Variation: Any variation of the services outlined in the quote or estimate must be agreed to by both parties and recorded in writing.
+(e) Variation: Any variation of the Services outlined in the quote or estimate must be agreed to by both parties and recorded in writing.

-(f) Entire agreement: This Agreement constitutes the entire Agreement and understanding between the parties and supersedes all prior discussions and agreements covering the subject matter of this Agreement.
+(f) Entire Agreement: This Agreement constitutes the entire Agreement and understanding between the parties and supersedes all prior discussions and Agreements covering the subject matter of this Agreement.

-(g) Privacy Act: The Client is entitled to a copy of all information held by the Company on request pursuant and subject to the provisions of the Privacy Act 1993.
+(g) Privacy Act: The Client is entitled to a copy of all information held by the Company on request pursuant and subject to the provisions of the Privacy Act 2020.

 (h) Health and Safety at Work Act 2015: The Company will not assume any duty imposed on the Client under this legislation.